 VEMI frequently collaborates with other researchers and commercial partners on joint research projects to provide cutting-edge nonvisual multimodal technology to blind, older, or eyes-free users, or to create one-of-a-kind interactive multimodal visualizations.
 Our expertise allows us to bridge the gap between researchers or companies developing high-tech products and end users.
 See our Collaborations and Commercial Partners page to learn more.

 VEMI often participates in outreach and interaction with the public, providing interactive demonstrations and encouraging engagement with new and exciting technology and its applications.
 We provide tours of our cutting-edge facility to interested groups and organizations, as well as contribute to large-scale public events such as the Maine Science Festival.
 If you are interested in having our lab participate in an external outreach event, please see our Public Education Policy, as a downloadable PDF.

-We are always looking for folks to participate in our studies, motivated students to join the lab, and collaborators for new research, so please get in touch if you are interested in our work.
-We believe that the best way to learn about what we do and to fully appreciate the capabilities of immersive virtual environment technology and augmented reality technology is to experience it for yourself.
-We are happy to give lab tours and provide demonstrations to anybody who wants first-hand experience being immersed in a variety of virtual and augmented reality worlds.
-If you have any questions or comments, or want to schedule a visit, feel free to contact the lab by email or by phone at (207) 581-2151.
+We are always looking for people to participate in our studies, motivated students to join the lab, and academic or commercial collaborators for new research ventures.
+Please get in touch if you are interested in our work, have transformative new ideas, or want to schedule a tour of our facilities.
+You can contact the lab by email or by phone at (207) 581-2151.